MuertoGB/WinEI/TROUBLESHOOTING.md

 #### Bugged WinSAT?

 **Overview:**\
 The operating system is using a version of WinSAT that may encounter issues while assessing the system.
+The error can occur during the system assessment, and the message may indicate: "Failed to properly assess the disk.
+The parameter is incorrect.".
 For more details, refer to [this article](https://support.microsoft.com/en-us/topic/-the-parameter-is-incorrect-error-message-when-you-run-winsat-in-windows-7-b8c320cc-ce3f-70a7-593e-8aa3ed3b5b5f).
-The error can occur during the system assessment, and the message may indicate: "Failed to properly assess the disk.
-The parameter is incorrect."

 **Affected Operating Systems:**
 ```